Liam-Weitzel/Impasse/README.md

 cd ../..
 ```

-As `go-sdl2` needs to compile the bindings to SDL2.
-So, please,
+`go-sdl2` needs to compile the bindings to SDL2.
+To prevent
-clean your Go cache before to prevent interfering with a possible
+interfering with a possible pre-installed and used SDL2 installation,
-pre-installed and used system SDL2 installation:
+clean your Go cache, please.
 ```
 go clean -cache
 ```